-To select a fire extinguisher, one need to identify the fire class.
+To select a fire extinguisher, one needs to identify the fire class.
 Knowing the reason or origin of the fire hazard can be helpful in determining the fire class.
-The chart in Fig. 2 will be helpful in deciding specific fire extinguisher type selection.
+The chart in Fig. 2 will be helpful in deciding a specific fire extinguisher type selection.
 If the fire hazard contains a mix of fire classes, it is important to select an extinguisher that can control all of the hazards present.
 The manufacturers provide the rating for the extinguisher and that is specified on the product label affixed to the extinguisher.
 The main factors that should be considered while selecting a fire extinguisher are:

 - Fire Extinguishers of certain fire hazard types may not be effective against fires of a different hazard class.
 Even, it may increase the fire severity if not selected carefully.

-- Extinguishers intended for certain types of hazards can increase personnel hazards for users when used against different hazard class fires.
+- Extinguishers intended for certain types of hazards can increase personnel hazards for users when used against different hazard-class fires.

 - Extinguishers rated for multiple fire hazards may have different levels of effectiveness for each hazard.

 - Fires involving metals are controlled by class D extinguishers.
-Note that, an extinguisher that may be highly effective in one type of metal fire, may be dangerous on other types of metallic fires.
+Note that, an extinguisher that may be highly effective in one type of metal fire, may be dangerous in other types of metallic fires.

 - Class F (K) fire extinguishers for controlling kitchen fire exposures may not be suitable for conventional usage.

 It is the responsibility of the employer to educate designated employees on how to use a fire extinguisher during emergency situations.
 It is part of a mandatory emergency fire evacuation plan.
 The specified person must know the locations and the types of extinguishers in the workplace.